Hidalgo Society celebrates Cinco de Mayo

-Carina Roman, 14, gives an acceptance speech while at the podium after winning the title of 2021 Cinco de Mayo Queen during Hidalgo Society’s Cinco de Mayo event on Saturday in Brawley.
-PHOTO VINCENT OSUNA

-Hidalgo Society board president Esther Sanchez-Banda (center) introduces the royalty candidates while at the podium during Hidalgo Society’s Cinco de Mayo event on Saturday in Brawley.
-PHOTO VINCENT OSUNA
+Queen and junior titles were determined by which contestant sold the most tickets for the event’s raffle.
+Roman edged Galvan by $22.

+Roman and Tapia both received a gift voucher that is good for one use of Hidalgo Hall — a $1,150 value.
+They also will be awarded scholarships when they graduate high school.

-Stanley Walker (left) and Claudia Valadez (right) receive a plaque after being named Hidalgo Society’s 2021 honorary members during Hidalgo Society’s Cinco de Mayo event on Saturday in Brawley.
-PHOTO VINCENT OSUNA
+Stanley Walker and Claudia Valadez were presented plaques in recognition of being Hidalgo Society’s 2021 honorary members.

 (0) comments

-Note: EDITOR’S NOTE: The following story has been updated to correct errors regarding the queen contest winners.